dabeaz/curio/docs/reference.rst

 The :func:`spawn` and :func:`current_task` both return a :class:`Task` instance
 that serves as a kind of wrapper around the underlying coroutine that's executing.
 :class:`Task` instances are not created directly, but they have the following methods that can be used in coroutines:

 .. asyncmethod:: Task.join()

    Wait for the task to terminate.
-Returns the value returned by the task or raises a :exc:`TaskError` exception if the task failed with an exception.
+Returns the value returned by the task or raises a :exc:`curio.TaskError` exception if the task failed with an exception.
 This is a chained exception.
 The `__cause__` attribute of this exception contains the actual exception raised by the task when it crashed.
    If called on a task that has been cancelled, the `__cause__` attribute is set to :exc:`CancelledError`.